sooriyaarachchi/pybites.github.io-src/content/decorator-optional-argument.md

 ## Can we use a class?

-My intuition was that the above syntax was pretty complex so secondly I went with the class decorator syntax:
+My intuition was that the above syntax was pretty complex so I went with the class decorator syntax (a nice exercise too):

 	from functools import wraps
 	import time